 Other posts in the series:

 Here is part two of Joseph Minich’s review of Political Church by Jonathan Leeman.
-I will not say any more lest multiple friends mock me again for writing over-long introductions to already-long blog posts. (ahem)

 You can download a full PDF of the review by clicking this link: Full Review PDF